devplanet-dp/firebase-video-upload/README.md

 If you are interested in other ways to handle this and get more ideas, check out [official documentation](https://fastlane.tools).
 Hopefully you got an idea on how you could automate your next iOS project.

-The [Runway](https://www.runway.team/features) has bring the automation process of mobile app development into a next level.
+[Runway](https://www.runway.team/features) has bring the automation process of mobile app development into a next level.
 It is designed to work as an integration layer across all the team’s tools.
 This bring more value to you rather than seeing all them in Terminal.
 How if you can schedule an automatic release?.
 Yes it is achievable with Runway.
 There are many advanced features with **Runway** where you can thinking to switch from **Fastlane** such as visualizing and sharing the release progress with your team members, scheduling a release, handling App Store Connect and Google Play Console in one place and many more.
 Every team member can see exactly where they are in the release cycle and what still needs to be done.
 Finally **Runway** is a tool that is worth trying with your mobile development.